vleplat/Neurodynamics-for-TD/README.md

 - benchmark_HSI.m : run benchmark for Hyperspectral Images data set, see section 7-Example 4 of the paper.
 - demo_experiment_1 : the code associated with Example 1 of Section 7 of the paper.
+- demo_experiment_2 : the code associated with Example 2 of Section 7 of the paper.